-This is my first in a series of blogs devoted to Kentucky Derby 2014 contenders.
-Once again, I am getting an early start in September, and there will be many twists and turns in the months ahead.
+This is my first in a series of blogs devoted to Kentucky Derby 2015 contenders.
+Once again, I am getting an early start in September, and there will be many twists and turns in the weeks and months ahead.

-Eight of the last thirteen Kentucky Derby winners graduated by October 4, including six of the last eight.
+9 of the last 14 Kentucky Derby winners graduated by October 4, including 6 of the last 8.
 Kentucky Derby 2012 hero I’ll Have Another captured his career debut at Hollywood Park on July 3 of his juvenile season.

 Kentucky Derby 2013 winner Orb lost his first three juvenile outings.
 He graduated at the Big A on November 24, 2012, his first of five straight wins, culminating in a scintillating off the pace tally under the Twin Spires on May 4.